bpepple/bamf/README.md

+## This project is no longer maintained, and is being archived.
+If your looking for a similar comic archive project you can look at [Thwip](https://github.com/bpepple/thwip), which uses a Django backend and React Frontend.

 Bamf is a Django project that allow you to read comic book archives.
 It is based on [Tenma](https://github.com/Tenma-Server/Tenma) and uses the [ComicVine](http://comicvine.gamespot.com) [API](http://comicvine.gamespot.com/api) to retrieve the comic metadata.
 Most of the difference are behind the interface like:
 * Instead of querying Comic Vine for matches, we read in the comic archive comicinfo.xml (which means you need to tag your comic archives with [ComicTagger](https://github.com/davide-romanini/comictagger)), and get the detailed information from Comic Vine.
 * Read the comic archive directly, instead of unzipping the file into a directory.